Burning eyes can be a sign of COVID-19.

 COVID-19 is caused by a virus that enters the cells via an enzyme called angiotensin-converting enzyme 2 (ACE2).
 This enzyme can be found in the lungs, heart, blood vessels, digestive tract and ocular membranes.

 The most common COVID-19 symptoms to watch for include:

 If you experience burning eyes along with any of these symptoms, contact an eye doctor near you who can advise you what the next steps are.

 SEE RELATED: 6 Tips for Healthy Eyes after 50

 Find an eye doctor near you

-COVID-19 has the potential to cause burning eyes, however, this is an uncommon symptom.
+COVID-19 has the potential to cause eye pain or burning eyes.

-A review of published research in the Journal of Ophthalmic & Vision Research (2021) showed that 11 percent of people with COVID-19 experienced eye pain or burning eyes.
+However, a review of published research in the Journal of Ophthalmic & Vision Research (2021) showed that these symptoms are pretty infrequent among COVID patients, with only 11 percent experiencing eye pain or burning eyes.